New Mexico Library Foundation

 2020 ~ Community Relief Micro-Grant Awards

 In 2020, we suspended our Development and STEM grant cycles.
-In lieu, we provided $500 to 10 New Mexico Libraries, in provide relief and funds to address racial justice and COVID-19 needs in their communities.
+In lieu of our traditional grant cycles, we provided $500 micro-grants to 10 New Mexico Libraries, to provide relief funding to address racial justice and COVID-19 needs in their communities.

 Alvarado Elementary School – Albuquerque, NM.